 Along with the required elements, the Compass Curriculum introduces three honors programs that encourage students to expand their studies, and which will be noted on a student’s final transcript.

 Global Honors will be awarded to students who achieve advanced proficiency in a second language, take coursework that immerses them in other cultures and complete a study abroad program or global project.

-An Eliza Wheaton Arts and Sciences Scholar will be a student who takes courses across eight areas of study, including the natural and social sciences, humanities and structures of power and inequality.
+An Eliza Wheaton Arts and Sciences Scholar will be a student who takes courses across eight areas of study, including the natural and social sciences, creative arts, and humanities, with at least one course that examines structures of power and inequality.

 A Taylor and Lane Social Justice Scholar will be a student who take interdisciplinary courses that address issues of social justice, inclusion and diversity and complete a related project or internship.
 (This program is named for the first two black women to graduate from Wheaton, Alice Taylor ’50 and Nadine Lane ’50.)